Little Brick House

 Design & Interiors Housing

 Little Brick House is a renovation project we did in 2019 on a Persiceto rural house, a typical sample of the of the mid-twentieth century Bolognese countryside house typology.
 The clients are Ellen, Michele, Tommaso and Nicola, a young family who decided to move away from the historic center of Bologna and build a house to suit them in a quieter area of the city.
-A project as such is a type of commission that an architect may face several times in their professional life, when building a project for a member of their family.
-Seems simple, but actually a process of great responsibility and involves a deep reflection on issues intrinsic to the profession.

-Valorization of the local typological heritage – the house that learns from time and context.
+Valorization of the local typological heritage: The house that learns from time and context

-Adapting spaces to contemporary living – the house that learns from its inhabitants
+Adapting spaces to contemporary living: The house that learns from its inhabitants

-Energy and technological adaptation – the house that learns from the climatic emergency
+Energy and technological adaptation: The house that learns from the climatic emergency